nebulaeonline/microauthd/README.md

 **A Note on Standards**

 microauthd is a lightweight, security-first OAuth 2.0 authorization server with OpenID Connect support.
 It supports standard flows such as password, client_credentials, refresh_token, and PKCE, and includes ID token issuance and discovery endpoints for OIDC compatibility.

-microauthd is suitable for integrating with OIDC clients, SDKs, and libraries that conform to the OpenID Connect specification.
+It is suitable for integrating with OIDC clients, SDKs, and libraries that conform to the OpenID Connect specification.

-microauthd is not a Certified OpenID Connect Provider, nor is it Fully OIDC Compliant as it has not been validated against the OIDC conformance suite.
+microauthd is not a Certified OpenID Connect Provider, nor is it Fully OIDC Compliant as it has not been validated against the OIDC conformance suite, although adherence to one or more OIDC profiles is planned prior to a v1.0, along with validation against the publicly available compliance test.

+Currently, microauthd can not act as an OIDC client, but support is planned prior to the 1.0 release. microauthd currently supports the /userinfo, /authorize, /login, /token, /oidc/token, /introspect, /.well-known/openid-configuration, and /jwks.json endpoints, and can issue ID tokens alongside access tokens.

+**What are the Various Visual Studio Projects?**

+- `mad` is the CLI tool for managing microauthd.
+It allows you to create users, roles, permissions, and clients, as well as manage tokens and sessions.
+- `madClient` is a client library for making ADMIN & AUTH API calls via the JSON/HTTP APIs.
+- `madAuthClient` is a client library for integrating the token-based authentication of microauthd with ASP.NET Core's cookie authentication (including refresh token middleware).
+- `madRazorExample` is a sample ASP.NET Core Razor Pages application that uses the `madAuthClient` library to authenticate users and manage roles/permissions.
+- `madTypes` contains the data transfer objects (DTOs) used by `microauthd`, the `mad` CLI tool, the `madClient` library, and the additional bindings provided for other languages (these DTOs include common objects, requests & responses)
+- `madOobe` is the out-of-the-box experience (OOBE) tool that sets up microauthd for the first time, including initial admin user creation and database initialization.
+The OOBE is also usable directly from `microauthd`, unless the "--docker" command line option is specified, due to the way Docker handles stdin/stdout.
+- `microauthd` is the main project that contains the identity server implementation, including the ADMIN and AUTH endpoints, token issuance, user management, role management, and the web-based GUI.
+- `madTests` is an Xunit test project that contains tests for microauthd's functionality.
+End-to-end tests are written in Python and use the `mad` CLI tool to interact with the JSON/HTTP ADMIN endpoints that microauthd exposes for managing the system.
+- `docs` is not a Visual Studio project, but a directory that contains documentation for microauthd (getting stronger every day).
+It includes explanations of the architecture, addresses the concepts of Users, Permissions, and Scopes, contains code examples, details the TOTP flow, and talks about the OOBE and the various configuration options available.

+**Recent Features Include:**

+1. Caching of the admin-url and the admin token in `mad` CLI tool for convenience.
+2. Support for PKCE (Proof Key for Code Exchange) in the authorization code flow.
+3. Implementation of ID Token issuance in compliance with OpenID Connect.
+4. Support for TOTP-based login with QR code generation and verification.
+5. Improved performance with client secret caching and password hash caching.
+6. Database schema versioning for easier upgrades.
+7. Support for serving static files (e.g., login page) from the `/public` folder for the AUTH server.
+8. A web-based management GUI using Razor Pages for managing users, roles, permissions, scopes, clients, sessions & refresh tokens.
+9. Aot-safe JSON serialization across all DTOs for better performance and reduced memory footprint.
+10. Robust testing suite using Xunit for internal functions and end-to-end testing via Pytest and the `mad` CLI tool.
+Approximately 90% coverage for services, and around the same 90% for API coverage.

 ---

 ## microauthd Status Updates

 Check out my blog post on [why microauthd](https://purplekungfu.com/Post/9/dont-roll-your-own-auth), my follow up [Auth Rolled: Part Deux](https://purplekungfu.com/Post/10/auth-rolled-part-deux) and my dev.to post on [microauthd](https://dev.to/nebulae/i-rolled-my-own-auth-p8o).

+I will keep the last 5 days of updates here; older updates can be found in the [CHANGELOG](CHANGELOG.md) file.

 **2025-06-30**